Jim O'Brien (footballer, born 1987)

-James John O'Brien (born 28 September 1987) is a professional footballer who plays as a central midfielder for Notts County.
+James John O'Brien (born 28 September 1987) is a professional footballer who most recently played as a central midfielder for Notts County.
 His previous clubs include Motherwell and Ross County in Scotland, and Barnsley and Coventry City in England.

 Born in Scotland, he represented Ireland at youth international level.

 Club career

 Celtic and loans

 Raised in Dumbarton, O'Brien began his career in the youth system at Celtic.
 He was loaned out to Dunfermline Athletic during the 2006–07 season.
 He made his debut in their 3–2 Scottish Cup victory over Rangers on 7 January 2007.
 He scored his first goal in Dunfermline's 4–1 victory over Motherwell on 7 May 2007.

 He made his debut Celtic in a 2–1 victory over Gretna on 7 October 2007; he filled in as a right-back due to all of Celtic's recognised players in that position being injured.

 O'Brien joined Dundee United on loan on 31 January until May 2008.